 Teaching and Education

 Dr. Eugene Litvak presented at the IOM and NAE Systems Approaches for Improving Health Innovation Collaborative to engage key stakeholders with similar interests and field responsibilities in cooperative activities to advance science and value in health and health care.
-Presentation can be downloaded here »
+The presentation can be downloaded here »

 Dr. Eugene Litvak presented with CMS and NQF officials at the Association of Healthcare Journalists’ conference to speak about how the largest hospital patient safety initiative to date will change the way hospital care is delivered.